Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 Here's why.
 When a PE firm acquires an MSP, they're purchasing the right to collect future cash flows.
 A three-year contract with auto-renewal means the buyer can model that revenue as virtually guaranteed for the contract term.
 A month-to-month agreement means the buyer is betting that each customer will independently choose to stay after the founder leaves, the ownership changes, and the inevitable integration disruptions occur.
 Those are very different risk profiles, and they get priced very differently.

 Industry valuation data consistently shows that the difference between month-to-month and contracted recurring revenue can move a valuation by 1-2 multiple points.
 At $5M EBITDA, that's $5-10 million in enterprise value.
-One PE-focused advisor put it plainly: written contracts, especially three-year agreements with annual price escalators, give buyers confidence that revenue will stick post-close, and without them, your valuation takes a measurable hit.
+Written contracts, especially three-year agreements with annual price escalators, give buyers confidence that revenue will stick post-close, and without them your valuation takes a measurable hit.

-The uncomfortable reality: Many MSP founders built their businesses on handshake relationships and month-to-month flexibility.
+The uncomfortable reality is that many MSP founders built their businesses on handshake relationships and month-to-month flexibility.
 That approach works when you're the one managing the client relationship.
 It becomes a liability when a buyer has to underwrite the continuity of those relationships without you in the room.
-As one industry voice observed: "I don't mean month-to-month contracts that charge the same amount every month.
-I mean yearly agreements that are contractually locked in."
+As one industry voice put it, the point isn't month-to-month contracts that charge the same amount every month, it's yearly agreements that are contractually locked in.
 The distinction matters enormously.

-What you can do about it: Transitioning from month-to-month to contracted arrangements takes 12-18 months if done deliberately.
-The most effective approach is to lead with value: offer clients a pricing lock for 24-36 months in exchange for a contract commitment.
-Frame it as inflation protection.
-Most clients won't push back on paying the same amount they're already paying if the upside is rate certainty.
-Price increases, scope expansions, and tech refreshes are all natural conversion points where the discussion of formalizing terms happens organically.
+What you can do about it takes 12-18 months if done deliberately.
+The most effective approach is to lead with value: offer clients a pricing lock for 24-36 months in exchange for a contract commitment, framed as inflation protection.
+Most clients won't push back on paying the same amount they already pay if the upside is rate certainty.
+Price increases, scope expansions, and tech refreshes are all natural conversion points where formalizing terms happens organically.

 Net Revenue Retention: The Growth Story Buyers Model Forward